Tone clock

-The Tone Clock, and its related compositional theory Tone-Clock Theory, is a post-tonal music composition technique, developed by composers Peter Schat and Jenny McLeod.
+The tone clock, and its related compositional theory tone-clock theory, is a post-tonal music composition technique, developed by composers Peter Schat and Jenny McLeod.
+The purpose of the tone-clock is to consistently order chromatic pitches into 12 triads where each pitch is used only once.
 Music written using tone-clock theory features a high economy of musical intervals within a generally chromatic musical language.
-This is because tone-clock theory encourages the composer to generate all their harmonic and melodic material from a limited number of intervallic configurations (called 'Intervallic Prime Forms', or IPFs, in tone-clock terminology).
-Tone-clock theory is also concerned with the way that the three-note pitch-class sets (trichords or 'triads' in tone-clock terminology) can be shown to underlie larger sets, and considers these triads as a fundamental unit in the harmonic world of any piece.
-Because there are twelve possible triadic prime forms, Schat called them the 'hours', and imagined them arrayed in a clock face, with the smallest hour (012 or 1-1 in IPF notation) in the 1 o'clock position, and the largest hour (048 or 4-4 in IPF notation) in the 12 o'clock position.
-A notable feature of Tone-Clock Theory is 'tone-clock steering': transposing and/or inverting hours so that each note of the chromatic aggregate is generated once and once only.
+This is because tone-clock theory encourages the composer to generate all their harmonic and melodic material from a limited number of intervallic configurations (called "intervallic prime forms", or IPFs, in tone-clock terminology).
+Tone-clock theory is also concerned with the way that the three-note pitch-class sets (trichords or "triads" in tone-clock terminology) can be shown to underlie larger sets, and considers these triads as a fundamental unit in the harmonic world of any piece.
+Because there are twelve possible triadic prime forms, Schat called them the "hours", and imagined them arrayed in a clock face, with the smallest hour (012 or 1-1 in IPF notation) in the one o'clock position, and the largest hour (048 or 4-4 in IPF notation) in the 12 o'clock position.
+A notable feature of tone-clock theory is tone-clock steering: transposing or inverting hours so that each note of the chromatic aggregate is generated once and once only.

 Relationship to pitch-class set theory and serialism

-While Tone-Clock Theory displays many similarities to Allen Forte's pitch-class set theory, it places greater emphasis on the creation of pitch 'fields' from multiple transpositions and inversions of a single set-class, while also aiming to complete all twelve pitch-classes (the 'chromatic aggregate') with minimal, if any, repetition of pitch-classes.
-While the emphasis of Tone-Clock Theory is on creating the chromatic aggregate, it is not a serial technique, as the ordering of pitch-classes is not important.
-Having said that, it bears a certain similarity to the technique of 'serial derivation', which was used by Anton Webern and Milton Babbitt amongst others, in which a row is constructed from only one or two set-classes.
-It also bears a similarity to Josef Hauer's system of 'tropes', albeit generalised to sets of any cardinality.
+While tone-clock theory displays many similarities to Allen Forte's pitch-class set theory, it places greater emphasis on the creation of pitch fields from multiple transpositions and inversions of a single set-class, while also aiming to complete all twelve pitch-classes (the chromatic aggregate) with minimal, if any, repetition of pitch-classes.
+While the emphasis of tone-clock theory is on creating the chromatic aggregate, it is not a serial technique, as the ordering of pitch-classes is not important.
+However, it bears a certain similarity to the technique of serial derivation, which was used by Anton Webern and Milton Babbitt amongst others, in which a row is constructed from only one or two set-classes.
+It also bears a similarity to Josef Hauer's system of tropes, albeit generalised to sets of any cardinality.